 Child Care and Schools for Your Children

-- NYU Family Care provides on-line information and resources and personalized assistance to help current faculty, staff, and recruits understand the educational system in NYC and identify educational options for young children through high school.
+- Work Life & Wellness provides on-line information and resources and personalized assistance to help current faculty, staff, and recruits understand the educational system in NYC and identify educational options for young children through high school.
 Email, phone, and face-to-face meetings are available upon request.

 - The NYC Department of Education and Inside Schools provide up-to-date information about NYC's public school system, as well as timelines and tools to identify your zoned school.